There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 As soon as you understand this truth, and understand that the NBA could pay its players nothing and still have plenty of players, you begin to understand one fault in our current economy.
 The economy is supposed to be driven by supply and demand.
 There is tiny demand for NBA players.
 There are only 30 teams, with a maximum of 15 players on each team [ref].
 So there are only 450 NBA players in the entire world.
 This is tiny demand.
 But there is a supply of millions of people who would gladly take one of those 450 slots in a heartbeat, even if it paid very little.
 The law of supply and demand dictates that NBA players should get paid minimum wage.

-When they create the U.S. Olympic basketball team, they can pay those players nothing, and they would still play.
+When they create the U.S. Olympic basketball team, they could pay those players nothing, and they would still play.
 It’s the same thing.

 If you think about it further, you realize that the same thing is true of every high-paying job in the economy.
 Think about actresses – there are a million women who want to be an actress in a major motion picture and are qualified to do it.
 They would gladly do it for $0.
 Why?